Grigor Koprov: Biography

-In 1997 he composed the song "Ne Zori Zoro" with which Vlado Janevski represented then Republic of Macedonia (today North Macedonia) at the Eurovision Song Contest 1998, the first contest for the Republic.
+Koprov was born on September 30, 1943, in Ohrid, Kingdom of Bulgaria.
+In 1997 he composed the song "Ne Zori Zoro" with which Vlado Janevski represented Republic of Macedonia at the Eurovision Song Contest 1998, the first contest for the Republic.
 Koprov has made many other attempts in the contest, with his songs failing to win the Macedonian National Final.

 He is best known for his work with Macedonia's "Elvis" - Toše Proeski.
 Koprov composed Proeski's mega hits: "Sonce Vo Tvoite Rusi Kosi" ("The Sun in Your Golden Hair"), "Usni Na Usni" ("Lips on Lips"), and "Nemir" ("Restless," which was sung in duet with Karolina Gočeva).

 He composed the music for the first ever Macedonian entry for Eurovision in Birmingham (UK) in 1998.
 The song "Ne zori, zoro" was performed in the finals by Vlado Janevski who himself wrote the lyrics.